forksbait/whatsappdocs/pages/dashboard/cohort-analysis.md

 Once you’ve created a cohort, you can view the resulting analytics.
 All created cohorts include the following visualization functionality:

-* Unique Counts
+* **Unique Counts** - When "Unique" is checked, these are unique to a user.
+For example: if 1 user clicks 100 times, it will count as 1.
+There is no concept of "unique revenue"; "revenue" is always the sum of all purchase events.

-* Time Interval and Granularity
+* **Time Interval and Granularity**

-* Incremental vs Cumulative
+* **Incremental vs Cumulative** - Incremental shows only data that occurred that day, giving visibility into how performance changes over time.
+Cumulative shows data that occurred that day plus all previous days, giving visibility into overall performance over time.

-* Apply Cost Data
+* **Apply Cost Data** - shows the cost per event for each compare by in your cohort.

-* Total vs Per User Counts
+* **Total vs Per User Counts** - Total shows the total number for that day.
+Per user shows the total number for that day over the total number of users for each compare by in your cohort.

-* Table vs Time Series View
+* **Table vs Time Series View**

-* Download CSV
+* **Download CSV**

-* Share Page State
+* **Share Page State**

 * Saved Views